waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 Definitely, when the sample size is bigger, the error of simulation will be smaller.

-In a word, when you have more simulation test, when the test number is increasing, the length will be smaller, what means the error of simulation is less than before.
+In a word, when you have more simulation test, when the test number is increasing, the length will be smaller, which means the error of simulation is less than before.